Mall-shooting victim's family blasts Alabama's decision to take over case

 He said that what they saw was consistent with the findings of an independent autopsy released this month, which showed Bradford was struck three times from behind — in the head, neck and back.

 The state attorney general did not immediately return NBC News’ request for comment.
-Carr also could not immediately be reached for comment.
+The Jefferson County District Attorney's Office told NBC News it "will have no further comment at this time due to the ongoing investigation."